bthodla/udsnd_prj1/README.md

 The analysis done on this data tries to answer the following questions:

--   Does an increase in touches result in an increase in sales?
+-   Are higher sales due to a higher number of touches?
--   Does a low count of touches result in higher redemptions?
+-   Does a low count of touches result in higher redemptions in customers?
 -   Are all highly sold products of Morning Star Rating 4 or 5?
 -   Is there a correlation between geographic regions and higher sales?